Wrist Fracture Treatment

 - Trauma: Where trauma to the wrist is severe in accidents such as car crashes or falling off bikes.

 The patient will feel immediate pain, tenderness, bruising and swelling in the wrist area, while the wrist will also hang in a deformed manner.

 Recovery & Healing Times

-Recovery times for wrist fractures can depend on the size of the fracture and the treatment that was chosen for the patient: Casts are usually removed after 6 weeks while rehabilitation will be needed to get the wrist functioning back to normal.
+Recovery times for wrist fractures can depend on the fracture’s size and the patient’s treatment.
+Casts are usually removed after six weeks, while rehabilitation will get the wrist function back to normal.
 Patients can expect to have stiffness in the wrist that will usually lessen in the first two months and continue to improve for two years.
 Learn more about radial hand fractures here.